-- Earn a grade of C- or above in all required major and support courses; - Maintain a minimum cumulative gpa of 2.50 or better; - Pass all requirements on the departmental assessment plan; - Pass three sections (Reading, Writing, Math) of the Praxis Core - · Academic Skills Test according to designated cut scores; - Successfully complete: - " Education admission process, including writing an essay and completing an interview; - " A professional portfolio, which includes designated preliminary checkpoints; - · Writing assignments according to the assessment plan which will also meet the writing proficiency requirement - · Provide own transportation to practicums and student teaching assignments - Achieve passing scores on the Praxis II PLT & Elementary Content tests before being recommended for state licensure.
+- Earn a grade of C- or above in all required major and support courses; - Maintain a minimum cumulative GPA of 2.50 or better; - Pass all requirements on the departmental assessment plan; - Pass three sections (Reading, Writing, Math) of the Praxis Core Academic Skills Test for Educators. - Academic Skills Test according to designated cut scores; - · Complete Education admission process, including writing an essay and completing an interview; - · Complete A professional portfolio, which includes designated preliminary checkpoints; - · Writing assignments according to the assessment plan which will also meet the writing proficiency requirement - · Provide own transportation to practicums and student teaching assignments - Achieve passing scores on the Praxis II PLT & Elementary Content tests before being recommended for state licensure.
 These tests require a fee.